-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 4.1 Community and Stakeholder Engagemen t Charters There is currently no requirement for local governments to have a specific engagement charter or policy.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 4.1 Community and Stakeholder Engagement 4.1 Community and Stakeholder Engagement Charters There is currently no requirement for local governments to have a specific engagement charter or policy.
 Many local governments have introduced charters or policies for how they will engage with their community.
-Other States have introduced a specific requirement for engagement charters. governments to prepare a community and stakeholder engagement charter which sets out how local government will communicate processes and decisions with their community. • A model Charter would be published to assist local City of Belmont Response: Supported.
-4.2 Ratepayer Satisfaction Surveys (Band 1 and 2 local governments only) Many local governments already commission independent surveying consultants to hold a satisfaction survey of residents/ratepayers.
-These surveys provide valuable data on the performance of local governments. years, all local governments in bands 1 and 2 hold an independently-managed ratepayer satisfaction survey.
-Results would be required to be reported publicly at a City of Belmont Response: Supported.
-4.3 Introduction of Preferential Voting The current voting method for local government elections is first past the post.
-Preferential voting is proposed be adopted as the method to replace the current first past the post system in local government elections.
+Other States have introduced a specific requirement for engagement charters. governments to prepare a community and stakeholder engagement charter which sets out how local government will communicate processes and decisions with their community.
+A model Charter would be published to assist local City of Belmont Response: Supported.
+4.2 Ratepayer Satisfaction Surveys (Band 1 a nd 2 local governments only) Many local governments already commission independent surveying consultants to hold a satisfaction survey of residents/ratepayers.
+These surveys provide valuable data on the performance of local governments. years, all local governments in bands 1 and 2 hold an independently-managed ratepayer satisfaction survey.Results would be required to be reported publicly at a City of Belmont Response: Supported.
+4.3 Introduction of Preferential Voting The current voting method for local government elections is first past the post. • Preferential voting is proposed be adopted as the method to replace the current first past the post system in local government elections.
 City of Belmont Response: Not supported.
 First past the post voting is preferred.

-CURRENT REQUIREMENTS The existing first-past-the-post does not allow for electors to express more than one preference.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS The existing first-past-the-post does not allow for electors to express more than one preference.
 The candidate with the most votes wins, even if that candidate does not have a majority.
 Preferential voting better captures the precise intentions of voters and as a result may be regarded as a fairer and more representative system.
 Voters have more specific choice.
-PROPOSED REFORMS In preferential voting, voters number candidates in order of their preferences.
+In preferential voting, voters number candidates in order of their preferences.
 Preferential voting is used in State and Federal elections in Western Australia (and in other states).
 This provides voters with more choice and control over who they elect.
 All other states use a form of preferential voting for local government.
-COMMENTS The Act currently allows local governments to have the Presiding Member (the Mayor or President) elected either: by the electors of the district through a public vote; or by the council as a resolution at a council meeting.
+4.4 Public Vote to Elect the Mayor and Presid ent The Act currently allows local governments to have the Presiding Member (the Mayor or President) elected either: by the electors of the district through a public vote; or by the council as a resolution at a council meeting.
 Mayors and Presidents of all local governments perform an important public leadership role within their local communities.
 Band 1 and 2 local governments generally have larger councils than those in bands 3 and 4.
 Accordingly, it is proposed that the Mayor or President for all band 1 and 2 councils is to be elected through a vote of the electors of the district.
 Councils in bands 3 and 4 would retain the current system.
-A number of Band 1 and Band 2 councils have already moved towards Public Vote to Elect the Mayor and President in recent years, including City of Stirling and City City of Belmont Response: Not supported.
+A number of Band 1 and Band 2 councils have already moved towards Public Vote to Elect the Mayor and President in recent years, including City of Stirling and City of Rockingham.
+City of Belmont Response: Not supported.
 The current provisions in the Act allow for election by the community or by the electors which is appropriate.
-The number of councillors (between 5-15 councillors) is decided by each local government, reviewed by the Local of Rockingham. rs It is proposed to limit the number of councillors based on the population of the entire local government.
+4.5 Tiered Limits on the Number of Councillors The number of councillors (between 5-15 councillors) is decided by each local government, reviewed by the Local It is proposed to limit the number of councillors based on the population of the entire local government.
 City of Belmont Response: Supported.